Liquorice Plant Farming

 Our liquorice blocks are transported to Northern Europe where the most highly skilled processors are based.

 Once the blocks are with our European partners, they are dissolved in water and further ingredients added.
-First, a mixture is formed with a sweetener (for instance sugar, honey, glucose, or fructose) and then other substances such as anise oil, laurel, mint, honey, fruit syrups and thickeners are added to the mixture.
+First, a mixture is formed with a sweetener (for instance sugar, honey, glucose, or fructose) and then other substances such as anise oil, bay, mint, honey, fruit syrups and thickeners are added to the mixture.

 All of these ingredients are cooked in large kettles and heated to 135°C. After the boiling process, the liquid is poured into forms which are then left to dry for two days at 70 degrees °C.